10

 12

-mana floating is a slang mtg term and refers to mana left over after you play a spell.
+mana floating is a slang mtg term and refers to unused mana in your pool.

 Refers to mana added to a player's mana pool and not used immediately.
 For example, a player might tap all of his or her lands for mana, then play Armageddon (destroying all land in play), then use the excess "floating" mana to play some other card.